dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 - **Can view responses**: View-only users can see responses, no more.

+- **Can review assigned responses**: Users can review and rate responses assigned to them.
+They can't assign statuses or labels to responses.

-- **Can review and rate responses**: Reviewers can view, comment on, and rate responses.
+- **Can review, label, assign all responses**: Users can view, comment on, and rate responses.
 They can also change the status, add labels, and assign users to a response.

 - **Administrator**: Administrators have all permissions.